Shrinathji Temple: Festivals and rituals

 Devotees fill the shrine during occasions like Janmashtami, Holi, and Diwali.
 The deity is treated like a living image, and is attended with daily functions, like bathing, dressing, meals called "bhog", and resting in regular intervals.
 Since the deity is believed to be the infant, special care is taken.
 The priests in all Havelis are Brahmins under Gurus who are the kula (descendants) of Vallabha, the founder of this deity's image at Govardhan hill, near Mathura.

 The main attractions are the Aartis and the Shringar, i.e. the dressing and beautifying of the deity of Shrinathji, which is changed seven times daily and treated as a living person.
 It is adorned with the clothes appropriate for the time of day or night.
 The intricately woven shaneels and silk cloth have original zari and embroidery work on them, with large quantities of precious jewellery.
-The formal prayers are offered with diya, incense sticks, flowers, fruit, and other offerings, with local instruments and devotional songs of the Shrinathji, according to the demand of the time and occasion.
+The formal prayers are offered with veneration ceremony (aarti),flowers (Malaji), fruit (Hari Mewā) and other offerings (Sakhdi, Anasakhdi, Doodhghar Samagria and etc), with local instruments and devotional songs of the Shrinathji, according to the demand of the time and occasion.
 The view of the deity after the parda (curtain) is removed is called jhakhi.

+Administration

+The temple has been administered since 1959 under the Nathdwara Temple Act, a law of the Rajasthan legislature.
+The Act vests ownership of the temple and all its endowments, including offerings, in the deity Shrinathji, and entitles a statutory body, the Nathdwara Temple Board, to their possession; the administration of the temple and its endowments vests in the board.
+The Goswami, the hereditary occupant of the gaddi of Tilkayat Maharaj, serves as ex-officio president of the board if not disqualified and willing to serve, while day-to-day management rests with a chief executive officer appointed by the state government, who must be a person professing the Hindu religion.

+The Nathdwara Temple Act was challenged by Tilkayat Govindlalji, the temple's traditional spiritual head, as an infringement of Articles 25 and 26 of the Constitution of India, on the ground that the temple was privately owned and managed by him as head of the Vallabha denomination.
+In Tilkayat Shri Govindlalji Maharaj v.
+State of Rajasthan (AIR 1963 SC 1638), the Supreme Court of India upheld the Act, holding that the Tilkayat was "merely a custodian, manager and trustee of the temple" and giving particular weight to a 1934 firman issued by the ruler of Udaipur declaring the royal court's right to supervise the temple and its property.